Today’s inspiration is all about Fall Flower Arrangements. Let me cheer you on if you’ve never dipped your toe into floral arranging!

 The beauty of creating your own design is that it’s completely customizable.
 You can create it using your favorite colors, flowers, and styles.

-When choosing colors, many of the floral designers use three to four shades of the same color plus a touch of greenery.
+When choosing colors, many floral designers use three to four shades of the same color plus a touch of greenery.

 Selecting your Stems